Lihat Artikel Lainnya

 6. Train and empower your employees

 This is why employee training is very important in a manufacturing company.
-In addition to mastering the equipment, the production will even more efficient if the operator can solve the problem of the equipment by himself, thus the potential for downtime can be minimized.
+In addition to mastering the equipment, the production will be even more efficient if the operator can solve the problem of the equipment by himself, thus the potential for downtime can be minimized.

 7. Schedule preventive maintenance regularly

 For those of you who have a motorbike or an automobile, you certainly know when you have to change the oil and perform routine maintenance at the nearest workshop.
 Apply the same thing to your manufacturing company.
-Just like your motorbike/car, regular maintenance reducing downtime the possibility of breakdown and the possibility of reducing downtime, and also increases safety and productivity.

 8. Take notes